Scott Paxson

-Scott M. Paxson (born February 3, 1983) is a former American football defensive tackle.
+Scott M. Paxson (born February 3, 1983) is an American former professional football player who was a defensive tackle in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Pittsburgh Steelers as an undrafted free agent in 2006.
-He won Super Bowl XLIII with the Steelers over Kurt Warner and the Arizona Cardinals.
-He played college football at Penn State.
-Paxson has also been a member of the Green Bay Packers, Cleveland Browns and Montreal Alouettes.
+He won Super Bowl XLIII with the Steelers.
+He played college football for the Penn State Nittany Lions.
+Paxson was also a member of the Green Bay Packers, Cleveland Browns and Montreal Alouettes.

-Early years
+Early life

 Paxson attended Roman Catholic High School in Philadelphia, Pennsylvania.

 College career

 Paxson was named All-Big Ten Conference following his senior season at Penn State University.
 He majored in crime, law and justice.

 Professional career

-First stint with Steelers
+Pittsburgh Steelers (first stint)

-Paxson signed as an undrafted free agent with the Pittsburgh Steelers shortly after the 2006 NFL Draft, but was released during the preseason.
+Paxson signed as an undrafted free agent with the Pittsburgh Steelers shortly after the 2006 NFL draft, but was released during the preseason.

 Green Bay Packers

 Paxson spent several weeks with the Green Bay Packers during the 2006 regular season.

-Second stint with Steelers
+Pittsburgh Steelers (second stint)

 Paxson signed a future contract with the Steelers on January 8, 2007.
 He spent the 2007 season as a member of the Steelers' practice squad and renewed his contract on January 15, 2008.

 On October 4, 2008, Paxson was promoted to the Steelers' active roster and made his first regular season NFL appearance that week versus Jacksonville.
 He was waived on October 18 when the team promoted offensive tackle Jeremy Parquet to the active roster.
 He was re-signed to the practice squad on October 21, and promoted to the active roster again on December 1.

 He was waived on September 4, 2009.

 Paxson was re-signed to a future contract on January 7, 2010.

-Paxson was again released on September 3, 2010 to make room for the mandatory 53-man roster.
+Paxson was again released on September 3, 2010, to make room for the mandatory 53-man roster.